7 Top MBA Jobs in 2022

 According to the Project Management Institute (PMI), the project management labor force is projected to grow a whopping 33% between 2017 and 2027, significantly faster than the average growth rate for all occupations.
 Job growth is expected to be driven by demand in the technology sector and the growing adoption of remote work.

-The Bureau of Labor Statistics (BLS) reports a median annual salary of $77,420 for project management specialists and business operations specialists.
+The Bureau of Labor Statistics (BLS) reported an average annual salary of $98,420 for project management specialists in 2021.

 Professional certification as a project manager is also often required.
 PMI offers two certifications related to project management: project management professional (PMP) and certified associate in project management (CAPM).